Stone And District Swimming Club

 Our teachers provide a range of lessons for all abilities and all ages.
 We cater for those who cannot swim at all and those who have learned elsewhere but want to become better.
 Structures are in place to include disabled swimmers at standards appropriate to their individual needs.

 Our teachers are all qualified and experienced volunteers.
-The club actively encourages its teachers and helpers to pass the teaching examinations set by the ASA.
+The club actively encourages its teachers and helpers to pass the teaching examinations set by Swim England.

 Annual Club Trophy Gala: